Skip to main content

 1) test/node_modules/fs-write-stream-atomic/index.js

-• Select the Found N files button to show files with explicitly restricted behaviors.
-You can then expand every file in the list to show more information.
-Select the Issues tab for each file to verify that the analysis triggered the relevant policies and that the desired behaviors are restricted.
+• Select a file you're interested in to show more information about it.
+Check the Issues tab on the file details page to verify that the analysis triggered the relevant policies and that the desired behaviors are restricted.